 SciLine interviewed: Dr. Joe Walther, a professor of communication and director of the Center for Information Technology and Society at the University of California, Santa Barbara.
 His research examines communication via computers and social media—the channels so dominant in these pandemic times—and their roles in personal relationships and groups.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 What role do social relationships play in our lives, and why are they important?